PipedreamHQ/pipedream/docs/docs/projects/git/README.md

 Below are a list of known issues that do not currently have solutions, but are in progress:

-- The option to enable auto-retry is missing from workflow settings
-- If a project fails to deploy, there is not currently a way to try again
-- Step results are not automatically populated when creating a new branch.
-The workaround is to re-test each step or select a live event before clicking “Edit → Create Branch”.
-- The changelog is verbose (it cannot currently be filtered)
 - If a workflow uses an action that has been deprecated, merging to production will fail
 - Legacy (V1) workflows are not supported in Projects and there is no option to automatically convert them to the new format (V2)
-- Error messages in the changelog may be unclear
-- UI polish and optimization is pending

 ## Questions and Feedback